ankaAR/bestiario5e/_creatures/narzugon.md

 ***Multiattack*** The narzugon uses its Infernal Command or Terrifying Command.
 It also makes three hellfire lance attacks.

 ***Hellfire Lance*** Ataque de arma cuerpo a cuerpo: +10 al ataque, alcance 10 pies (3 mts), un objetivo.
-Impacto: 11 (1d12 + 5) puntos de daño perforante plus 16 (3d10) fire damage.
+Impacto: 11 (1d12 + 5) puntos de daño perforante más 16 (3d10) fire damage.
 If this damage kills a creature, the creature's soul rises from the River Styx as a lemure in Avernus in 1d4 hours.
 If the creature isn't revived before then, only a wish spell or killing the lemure and casting true resurrection on the creature's original body can restore it to life.
 Constructs and devils are immune to this effect.

 ***Infernal Command*** Each ally of the narzugon within 60 feet of it can't be hechizado or asustado until the end of the narzugon's next turn.